Meet Your Medical Scribe

 Scribes will be trained to meet your exact specifications for documenting within your electronic medical record.
 To ensure you have scribes that will seamlessly fit into your practice, it may take up to six months or more to hire and train scribes.
-Once we are confident that the scribe has mastered the skills needed for your practice, they will begin working on location.
+Once we are confident that the scribe has mastered the skills needed for your practice, they will begin working on location with unique scrubs.
 We try to keep the number of scribes that you work with to a minimum.
 Due to our scribes frequently being students, there may be sharing of hours amongst several scribes.
 This is true especially in the emergency department environment where hours are irregular.

 Below are various third party publications outlining how medical scribes are becoming essential members of a patient care team as well as how various medical care settings were transformed after using scribes.